Author

 A cold plunge tub is half the purchase.
 Real all-in numbers for the chiller, GFCI outlet, water care, and $10 to $40 a month in electricity.

 Quick answer: A cold plunge costs more than the tub.
-Budget $3,000 to $10,000-plus all-in for a powered plunge with a properly sized chiller, or roughly $1,500 to $3,500 if you pair an unpowered tub with a separate chiller.
+Budget $4,000 to $16,000 all-in for a powered plunge with a properly sized chiller (premium true-ice machines run $12,490 to $35,990), or roughly $1,500 to $3,500 if you pair an unpowered tub with a separate chiller.
 On top of the hardware, plan for a dedicated outdoor GFCI outlet, water treatment, and $10 to $40 a month in electricity.
 Undersized chillers are the number one regret, so size for your climate, not the brochure.

 Cold PlungeBuying GuideBudgetCostChillerComparison